oyvindstegard/bashgit/README.md

 Minimum required git version is **1.7.2**.

-Tries to be reasonably efficient with few forks and use of Bash builtins where possible.
+Tries to be reasonably efficient by minimizing git calls (forks) and using shell builtins.

 Displays color coded name of current branch (or best description if detached HEAD or tag), and optionally number of commits ahead/behind a remote tracking